Our priority is to be an inclusive group where science is fun

 Principal Investigator

-Luke is a Cancer Research UK Career Development Fellow and Reader.
+Luke is a Cancer Research UK Senior Fellow and Reader.
 He received his BSc(Hons) in Biology from the University of York and his PhD from Edinburgh.
 Luke established the Liver Growth and Cancer lab at the MRC Human Genetics Unit in 2014 where he hopes to foster a lab that is inclusive, supportive and fun.
+Since 2026 we are a part of the CRUK Scotland Centre and Institute of Genetics and Cancer.

 Dr Scott Waddell